 The grievance will be reviewed to determine if it is appropriate and then sent to the agency that you are complaining about to try to resolve the grievance.
 That office must investigate the grievance and take some action to resolve it.
 The agency will then send a report back to the statewide grievance coordinator and include it in a quarterly report.
 Your grievance must be resolved within 90 days.

 IS THERE A DIFFERENCE BETWEEN FILING A GRIEVANCE AND ASKING FOR A HEARING?

 Yes!
 There is a big difference.
 Whenever the child support enforcement agency takes some action and sends you a notice, the notice will tell you if you have the right to request a hearing.
 Hearings are allowed when the child support agency tries to establish paternity or child support, modify child support, assess an overpayment and do certain kinds of collection proceedings.
 Be sure to review all notices you receive to see what you have to do to request a hearing and how long you have from the date of the notice to request a hearing.

-If you aren't sure whether you should request a hearing or file a grievance, then you should request a hearing to protect your rights and then call the Child Support Helpline at 1-800-383-1222.
+If you aren't sure whether you should request a hearing or file a grievance, then you should request a hearing to protect your rights.